 Students reflect on why they missed particular questions as we work through them.
 I allow them to glue these in their notebooks, and they can be pulled out for conferences.
 You can also file these in a folder.
 Then I conduct small groups based on who needs to still master what target.
 P.S.
 YOU decide what mastery is- 4/4 or 3/4, etc.

 Nov.
-2022 Update: I have now started a product line of quick checks that have a pre-made goal setting template to match!
+2022 Update: I have now started a product line of quick checks for formative assessments that have a pre-made goal setting template to match!
 You can check those out here.